LVMH says Tiffany acquisition 'cannot happen'

-PARIS, Sept 9 (Reuters) - Luxury goods group LVMH’s financial chief said on Wednesday it was no longer possible for the conglomerate to carry out its $16 billion acquisition of Tiffany after the French government asked it to delay closure deadlines.
+PARIS (Reuters) - Luxury goods group LVMH’s (LVMH.PA) financial chief said on Wednesday it was no longer possible for the conglomerate to carry out its $16 billion acquisition of Tiffany (TIF.N) after the French government asked it to delay closure deadlines.

 “The deal cannot happen.
 We are prohibited from closing the deal,” Financial Director Jean-Jacques Guiony told reporters on a conference call.